Log-PDE Methods for Rough Signature Kernels: Introduction

 \subsection{Outline}

-In \Cref{sec:prelim}, we recall the concepts from rough path theory, including the definition of smooth rough paths as introduced by \cite{bellingeri2022smooth}, essential for the rest of the paper.
-In \Cref{sec:main} we present our main results.
-First, we show that the signature kernel of two smooth rough paths solves an augmented system of PDEs (\Cref{ssec:new_pde}) which generalizes the Goursat problem of \cite{salvi2021signature} to a broader class of inputs.
-Second, we leverage this result to derive new numerical schemes for the efficient computation of signature kernels.
-The key idea is to replace the inputs by \acrlong{PABs}, a natural extension of classical piecewise linear approximations (\Cref{ssec:numerics}).
+We begin in \Cref{sec:prelim} by recalling concepts from rough path theory.
+In \Cref{sec:log_ode_signature} we apply the step-$n$ log-ODE method to the signature CDE.
+In \Cref{sec:case_two} we present the main results of this paper focusing first on the case $n=2$ for $p$-rough paths with $p \in [1, 3)$.
+We then extend these results to arbitrary $n\geq \lfloor p \rfloor$ with $p\geq 1$, and to the class of smooth rough paths in \Cref{sec:general}.
 In \Cref{sec:experiments}, these findings are illustrated on simulated data.
 Finally, in \Cref{sec:conclusion}, we conclude and outline potential future work directions.